Drug or Controlled Substance Offenses

 If you are convicted of a drug or controlled substance offense:

-If you did not have a driver license at the time of the offense, you will be denied the issuance of a driver license for 180 days.
-This denial of issuance, also known as an Order of Prohibition, starts when you contact the Department inquiring about applying for, or obtaining, a driver license.
+If you did not have a driver license at the time of the offense, you will be denied the issuance of a driver license for 90 days.
+This denial of issuance begins on the conviction date of the drug offense.
 For additional information, visit our Frequently Asked Questions webpage.

 Drug Education Program

 Approved Drug Education Program classes are offered through the Texas Department of Licensing and Regulation (TDLR).
-Failure to complete the required 15-hour class will result in a revocation of your driver license beyond the original 180-day suspension.
+Failure to complete the required 15-hour class will result in an extension of the original suspension or denial of issuance beyond the original 90-day suspension.
+The suspension or denial of issuance will remain on your record until you provide proof of successfully completing the 15-hour class or until the second anniversary of the date the suspension or denial of issuance was imposed.

 Driver License Reinstatement Requirements